Liz Livingston Howard

 Strategic Leadership in the Nonprofit Sector (SSIM-950-0)

-This experiential course enables future founders, C-suite leaders, and board members to better understand and practice the leadership skills necessary to make an impact through nonprofits and non-governmental organizations (NGOs).
-Nonprofits/NGOs strive to meet the most complex challenges of our time.
-Today, the sector is being profoundly impacted by labor market demands, migrant crises arising from global conflicts, fears of economic recession, and continued calls for diversity, equity and inclusion.
-Nonprofit/NGO leaders must use all of the management and leadership tools available to them to create strong vision and strategy, partner with a complex network of stakeholders, oversee diverse financial streams, and focus on growth and innovation to effectively achieve the impact they seek.
-Kellogg graduates will find themselves engaged in the social sector in a variety of ways -- as senior staff members, board members, volunteers and donors.
-This course helps students better understand the skills required to effectively lead nonprofits/NGOs regardless of their role.
-Students will engage in case discussions, meet seasoned social impact practitioners, and work in small groups to tackle real-world challenges.
-The course will cover theory along with practical examples of leadership and strategy, all designed to illustrate how successful business practices contribute to increased social impact.
+This experiential course enables students to better understand and practice the skills required to effectively lead nonprofits and non-governmental organizations (NGOs).
+Regardless of one's role on staff or board, nonprofit/NGO leaders must use all of the management and leadership tools available to them to create strong vision and strategy, partner with a complex network of stakeholders, oversee diverse financial streams, and focus on growth and innovation to effectively achieve the impact they seek.
+With turbulent global politics, labor market demands, migrant crises, fears of economic recession, and continued calls for diversity, equity and inclusion, this work is not easy.
+To prepare, students in this course engage in case discussions, meet seasoned social impact practitioners, and work in small groups to tackle real-world challenges.
+The course covers theory but emphasizes practical applications of leadership and strategy, illustrating how successful business practices can contribute to increased social impact.
+Kellogg graduates engage in the social sector in many ways — as senior staff members, board members, volunteers and donors.
+This course ensures students graduate with the leadership skills necessary to make a positive impact on the world around them.

 Board Governance of Non-Profit Organizations (SSIM-455-5)